zuhid/crowdilm.app/README.md

 # Setup Development Environment
 - crete a ssh key
 - login to github and upload pubic key in "https://github.com/settings/keys"
-- `git clone git@github.com:zuhid/crowdilm-app-flutter` to clone the project
+- `git clone git@github.com:zuhid/crowdilm.app` to clone the project
-- `flutter clean` to build the app
+- `flutter clean` to clean the app
-- `flutter create --org com.zuhid.crowdilm .` to add default files
 - `flutter emulators` to view the available emulators
 - `flutter emulators --launch Medium_Phone_API_35` to view the available emulators
 - `flutter devices` to view the available devices